As adults, we think of Halloween as the pinnacle of childhood fun: costumes, candy, parades, permission to act silly — what’s not to love?

 The things grown-ups and older children take for granted, such as spooky costumes and decorations just being pretend, aren’t always understood by toddlers and preschoolers.
 It’s confusing to see people you know dressed up as something you don’t recognize, and why did the neighbors put all those skeletons in their yard?

-“At this time of year, children are more likely to be exposed to dark or scary images, and even things we might not consider so dark, such as a carved pumpkin, can be frightening for some,” says Dr. Lauren Starnes, vice president of early childhood education, research and development for Primrose Schools®.
+“At this time of year, children are more likely to be exposed to dark or scary images, and even things we might not consider so dark, such as a carved pumpkin, can be frightening for some,” says Dr. Maria Shaheen, senior director of early childhood education for Primrose Schools®.
 “We take an inanimate object, and now it has a face.
 That can trigger some fear: Does it talk?
 Can it see me?

 Whether your child is sensitive to spooky stuff or not, parents can take simple steps to make this season more fun for everyone in the family.